LeonLow97-Sandbox/redis-bootcamp/adnan_waheed/004-lists.md

 ## `LTRIM`

-- `LTRIM key start stop` trim an existing list so that it will contain only the specified range of elements specified.
+- `LTRIM key start stop` trims a list, by removing elements outside the specified range of indices, defined by the start and stop parameters.

 ```
 127.0.0.1:6379> lrange num 0 -1